How to enable BitLocker without TPM on Windows 10

 • The BitLocker in Windows 10 is an excellent means for users to perform basic levels of encryptions.

-• The guide below will show you how you can enable the BitLocker without using the TPM.
+• The guide below will show you how to enable BitLocker without using the TPM.

 Windows Bitlocker is a fantastic tool – allowing you to fully encrypt your data directly on the hard disk level, giving you an extra layer of privacy that you demand.